 - The fact that it is the people and their development that are the foundation of Lean organizations.

-- What makes a business so successful that it stands out amongst its competitors.
+- What makes a business so successful that it stands out among its competitors?

 - The importance of cascading senior management directions / targets all the way down to activities carried out on the shop floor.

-This workshop was very insightful, well organized and valuable for both beginners in TPS through to the more advanced.
+This workshop was very insightful, well-organized, and valuable for both beginners in TPS to the more advanced.
 I highly recommend Honsha for their level of true understanding of the TPS concepts.

-Sammy helped us in our annual Hansei was an amazing opportunity to go forward, using the basics.
-Sammy gave us the right focus, “the essential is invisible to the eye.”
+[Honsha] helped us in our annual Hansei was an amazing opportunity to go forward, using the basics.
+Sammy gave us the right focus: “The essential is invisible to the eye.”
 It was very important to strengthen our model.

-Guys I would like to share with you an experience we had here at Beiersdorf with Sammy Obara.
-Sammy, without even having visited any of the group’s plants, within 2 hours of Gemba (and some information passed on to us) completed a reading and a highly precise and consistent diagnosis on our business.
+Guys I would like to share with you an experience we had here at Beiersdorf with [Honsha].
+Sammy, without even having visited any of the group’s plants, within two hours of Gemba (and some information passed on to us) completed a reading and a highly precise and consistent diagnosis on our business.
 He asked us for around an hour and a half to prepare the presentation for the managerial team, and brought really important recommendations that were highly valuable to the business.
-Considering that he was at the factory for around eight hours, the result was really impressive.
+Considering he was at the factory for around eight hours, the result was really impressive.

 After only one week of intensive assessment, Howard Artrip and Parthi Damodaraswamy from Honsha were able to present a holistic proposal on how to reorganize our production flow from A to Z. The proposal had excellent depth and credibility, not only regarding the technical aspects, but also on the change management aspects.

-I really liked the reflections that accompanied each example during the workshop, it helped me better understand the concepts and gain new perspectives about standardized work and other lean concepts.
-Sammy is a great instructor, he answered questions, promoted participation and is knowledgeable about lean concepts.
+I really liked the reflections that accompanied each example during the workshop.
+They helped me better understand the concepts and gain new perspectives about standardized work and other Lean concepts.
+Sammy is a great instructor– he answered questions, promoted participation, and is knowledgeable about Lean concepts.
 It was enlightening!
 Thank you for such a nice experience!

-I am very grateful that Sammy Obara was willing to share his exceptional broad and deep experience with the lean community in Poland.
+I am very grateful that Sammy Obara was willing to share his exceptional broad and deep experience with the Lean community in Poland.
 I hosted him twice in 2012 and 2015 on the annual International Lean Management Conference organized in Wroclaw, Poland and hope he will accept my invitation again in the future.
-His knowledge and experience combined with extraordinary communication and attention focusing skills makes him one of the best speakers among dozens we had in our 15 year history of Polish International Lean Management Conference.
-For example the message in his recent plenary presentation “Lean culture, the burning platform” that he held in Wroclaw, Poland on June 16th, 2015 stroked the minds of 450 participants with great power.
+His knowledge and experience combined with extraordinary communication and attention-focusing skills make him one of the best speakers among dozens we’ve had in our 15 year history of Polish International Lean Management Conference.
+For example, the message in his recent plenary presentation “Lean Culture: The Burning Platform” that he held in Wroclaw, Poland on June 16th, 2015 stroked the minds of 450 participants with great power.

 I can only thank you for your sharing and for the great learning we had.